-Meaningful interaction with the client regardless of tools or technology

-The process of collecting and updating a client's KYC information must amount to a meaningful interaction between the client and the registrant.
-Although standardized questionnaires or other tools may be used to facilitate the collection of KYC information and to document that information, the registrant remains responsible for the KYC process.
+Meaningful interaction with the client regardless of tools or technology tools may be used to facilitate the collection of KYC information and to document that information, the registrant remains responsible for the KYC process.
 The KYC obligation does not vary depending on the medium through which a registrant interacts with its client to gather the necessary information.